jss2326/AML-Final-Project/README.md

 ## Installation

-1. clone this repo
+1. Clone this repo
+2. Set up a virtual environment
-2. `pip install -r requirements.txt`
+3. `pip install -r requirements.txt`
-3. the dataset we use is included in this repo, but to see how we created the data, run the data creation script `generate.py` to create the dataset
+4. (Optional) the dataset we use is included in this repo, but to see how we created the data, run the data creation script `generate.py` to create the dataset
-4. run the Jupyter notebook
+5. Run the Jupyter notebook!

 <br>